Our picks of the best turkey calls, how to perform, and when to use each one.

 Many Turkey Sounds

 There are lots of different sounds a turkey can make.
 Some calls are limited to only recreating certain sounds.
-The pot call and mouth call are the most versatile since they can recreate most of the turkey’s sounds.
+The pot and mouth calls are the most versatile since they can recreate most of the turkey’s sounds.
 The box call is limited to only a few basic calls.
 Whatever call or calls you decide to go with, have fun, because that is what this activity is all about.

 And, if you start practicing now you should have plenty of time before season to get proficient.